abdulbathish/VoteRight/README.md

-# Democracia Voter ID System
+# VoteRight: Secure Voter ID System

-A web application for issuing voter ID cards for the fictitious country of Democracia.
+A web application for secure voter ID verification and management.
 This application allows citizens to apply for a voter ID, check their application status, and for administrators to review and approve applications.
 It also integrates with WebSub for receiving and processing voter registration data from external systems.

 ## Features